We’re happy to support your travel preparation!

 I also use Sandisk external drives for the backup of my images.
 I always make 3 sets of backups and keep each in a different location during the trip.

 I use Sandisk Extreme Pro Portable SSD Drives or the older generation Sandisk Extreme Portable SSD (a bit less expensive) that are very small and easy to carry.
 They come in 1TB, 2TB, or 4TB capacities.
-I would get the largest size you can afford as it’s easy to take A LOT of photos of the sandhill cranes and other birds on this trip.
+I would get the largest size you can afford as it’s easy to take A LOT of photos of the sandhill cranes and other birds and wildlife on this trip.
 SSD (Solid State Drives) are the best choice because they don’t have any moving internal parts (other drives spin).
 This makes them more durable and not susceptible to magnet damage either.

 At home, I use larger capacity spinning drives to store and back-up my images.
 I use a RAID (redundant array of independent disks) so that I can make two copies of the images at the same time (called mirroring).
 Most drives have to be configured in order to mirror, so be sure to read the instructions carefully when your drive arrives.
 I use a 40TB G-RAID drive, but they come in smaller capacities as well.
 Keep in mind if you are mirroring, that you will have half of the listed space (i.e. 40TB = 20TB when mirroring).